Archive for the Category »Movie Quotes «

 “Bad movies are photographs of people talking.
 A Hitchcock movie is a photograph of people thinking.”

 I heard it the other day while watching a special feature included with the DVD of Alfred Hitchcock’s I Confess (1953), a movie starring Montgomery Clift and Anne Baxter.
 From what I could tell, it was a quote made by Alfred Hitchcock himself.
-I think it is perfectly illustrated in that movie, especially when it comes to Clift’s performance.
-When you watch the movie’s trailer below, pay special attention to the eyes of the actors and I think you can get a good sense of what he meant.
+I think it is perfectly illustrated in that movie, especially when it comes to Clift’s performance and the expressiveness of his eyes.

 I love great quotes, so I hope to do more of these short posts in the future.